Mahiamk/airbnb-clone-project/README.md

 Payment Processing: Secures financial transactions and protects users from fraud.

 Review System: Ensures that reviews are posted by verified users, maintaining platform credibility.

+## CI/CD Pipeline

+📌 What is CI/CD?
+CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+It's a development practice that automates the process of building, testing, and deploying code to ensure fast, safe, and consistent delivery of updates.

+Continuous Integration (CI) automatically tests and merges code changes to the main branch as soon as developers push their commits.
+This helps catch bugs early and ensures the codebase remains stable.

+Continuous Deployment/Delivery (CD) automates the release process, pushing changes to production or staging environments once they pass all tests.

+🚀 Why CI/CD is Important for This Project
+Faster Development: Automates repetitive tasks like testing and building.

+Higher Code Quality: Runs tests on every change to catch errors quickly.

+Improved Collaboration: Developers can work in parallel without breaking the main codebase.

+Safe Deployments: Reduces human error and ensures consistent deployment steps across environments.

+🛠️ Tools Used
+GitHub Actions: Automates workflows like running tests and deploying code when changes are pushed to the repository.

+Docker: Ensures consistent environments across development, testing, and production using containerization.

+PostgreSQL (for test environment): A consistent database setup for CI test pipelines.

+Heroku / Render / AWS / GCP: (Optional) Platforms for deploying the app from CI pipelines.